qpdf/qpdf/manual/json.rst

     # edit pdf.json
     qpdf in.pdf out.pdf --update-from-json=pdf.json

-  The following will produce unpredictable and probably incorrect results because ``out.pdf`` won't have the same object numbers as ``pdf.json`` and ``in.pdf``.
+  By contrast, the following will produce unpredictable and probably incorrect results because ``out.pdf`` won't have the same object numbers as ``pdf.json`` and ``in.pdf``.